Fantastic Baby: Live performances

-Big Bang at the K-Collection in Seoul on March 11, 2012.
+BigBang at the K-Collection in Seoul on March 11, 2012.

 BigBang premiered "Fantastic Baby" at the Olympic Gymnastics Arena in Seoul on March 2, 2012, which served as the group's first show on their worldwide tour, Alive Galaxy Tour.
 They performed the song on live television for the first time on March 11 on Inkigayo, alongside "Blue" and "Bad Boy".
 Additionally, they made an appearance at the K-Collection in Seoul on the same day.
 A live shot from the event was included in Fuse TV's list of performance photos that shaped 2012.
 The group subsequently performed the song for the first time on M Countdown four days later, and on May 11, they performed it at the Expo 2012 opening ceremony in Yeosu.
 On November 30, 2012, the group performed the song at the 2012 Mnet Asian Music Awards in Hong Kong along with G-Dragon's "Crayon".
 At the annual SBS Gayo Daejeon festival on December 29, BigBang performed a remix rendition of the song, incorporating parts and dance moves from Psy's "Gangnam Style".
 They additionally performed the song live at the MBC Gayo Daejejeon on December 31, and at the 22nd Seoul Music Awards on January 31, 2013 along with "Bad Boy".

 BigBang performed at the 2013 Mnet Asian Music Awards on November 22, 2013; the group members performed a series of solo works and concluded the performance by reuniting with "Fantastic Baby".
 The group's performance of the song recorded the ceremony's highest broadcast rating across various networks, garnering a one-minute peak rating of 6.917 percent—a record high for a musical performance at MAMA.
 At the following year's ceremony on December 3, 2014, G-Dragon and Taeyang performed it along with the duo's single "Good Boy", which was released the previous week.
 During their 2014–15 Japan Dome Tour X as well as the Seoul and Guangzhou concerts on their Made World Tour in 2015, "Fantastic Baby" was used as the opening number.
 On November 7, 2015, the group performed a medley of their songs at the 2015 Melon Music Awards, which included several of their singles released in that year along with "Fantastic Baby".
 The group members additionally included the song in the set lists for their multiple solo concert tours following its release.